-AdTrust, a new Australian study by Galaxy Research and NewsMediaWorks, looks into consumer trust in content and advertising across 10 media channels and found a direct correlation between the two, with ads in news media ranked as the most trusted.
+AdTrust, an Australian study by NewsMediaWorks, looked into consumer trust in content and advertising across media channels and found a direct correlation between the two, with ads in news media ranked as the most trusted.

 When it comes to building momentum for a new brand or product, appealing to early adopters can be critical.
 Those early adopters read newspapers.

-Research included in NewsMediaWork’s Quarterly Report, shows 75 per cent of those who are the first in their social network to try a new product are newspaper readers.
+Research shows 75 per cent of those who are the first in their social network to try a new product are newspaper readers.

 Further, readers are 30% more likely to discuss products advertised with friends and family, and go online for more information, according to a report published in Admap magazine.

 For centuries, newspapers have been responsible for credible and in-depth reporting on local, regional, national and global issues every day.

 The trust and reliance readers place on newspapers have a hallow effect on advertising found within the medium.

 Research has shown consumers are not only open to press advertising, they rely on it as an essential shopping tool when making purchasing decisions.

 Additionally, advertising in newspapers is highly scalable and has a high reach, with more than 13 million Australians reading newspapers.
 Newspapers also present advertisers the opportunity to target high engaged readers.

 Standing out from competitors in a crowded ad market has never been harder.
 This is why being top-of-mind for prospects at the early stage of the purchase journey is critical for sales.